How to Buy Unlisted Shares of Pre IPO Companies?

 Types of Unlisted Instruments

-Stocks of companies aren’t the only unlisted financial instruments available in India.
-There are a few other instruments that are also typically not listed on stock exchanges.
-These include bonds issued by corporates, government securities, and derivative instruments like swaps.
+Before we learn ‘how to buy unlisted shares’, you must know that stocks of companies aren’t the only unlisted financial instruments available in India.
+There are a few other instruments as well that are typically not listed on stock exchanges.
+They are:

 Investing in Unlisted Indian Shares